Cliffs Of Moher County Clare, Ireland Travel Guide

 Head north from the Cliffs towards Galway City, Connemara, and further into Mayo, Sligo, and Donegal.

-If flying into Dublin, consider 1-3 days to explore Ireland's capital city for a contrast to the rural west.
+If flying to Dublin, consider 1-3 days to explore Ireland's capital city for a contrast to the rural west.

 For comprehensive exploration, various transport connections facilitate inter-county travel across Ireland.

-Plan your extended journey with these popular regional routes.
+Plan your long journey with these popular regional routes.

-Start in Dublin or Shannon, visit Cliffs of Moher, then head south to Kerry and Cork, returning to your departure airport.
+Start in Dublin or Shannon, visit The moher Cliffs, then head south to Kerry and Cork, returning before you depart airport.

-From Cliffs of Moher, proceed north to Galway City, Connemara, and into County Mayo, highlighting rugged coastlines.
+From The moher Cliffs, proceed north to Galway City, Connemara, and into County Mayo, highlighting rugged coastlines.

 Arrive at Shannon Airport, explore Cliffs of Moher/Burren, Aran Islands, then move north to Galway City and Connemara.